efredine/github-avatar-downloader/README.md

 Given a GitHub repository name and owner, download all the contributors' profile images and save them to a subdirectory, `avatars/`.

+If the avatars subdirectory doesn't exist it is created.

 ## Configuration

 A .env configuration file is required with the following defined: